LLC OPERATING AGREEMENT

 VOTING RIGHTS AND MEMBER DECISIONS

 Voting rights shall be allocated proportionate to each Member's Membership Interest.
 A Member holding a 60% interest shall hold 60% of the total voting power.
-All decisions shall be by majority vote of Membership Interests unless a higher threshold is specified herein.
+All routine decisions shall be by majority vote of Membership Interests unless a higher threshold is specified herein.
 Notwithstanding the foregoing, the following actions shall require the affirmative vote of Members holding at least 75% of total Membership Interests: (i) sale or transfer of all or substantially all Company assets outside the ordinary course of business; (ii) admission or expulsion of Members; (iii) amendment of this Operating Agreement; (iv) merger, consolidation, or conversion of the Company; (v) voluntary dissolution; (vi) incurring any indebtedness in excess of $100,000 not contemplated by the annual budget.
+Regular meetings of the Members shall be held quarterly, at such time and place as the Members may determine.
+Action may also be taken by written consent of the Members holding the requisite voting power, without a meeting, in accordance with the Delaware LLC Act.

 TRANSFER OF MEMBERSHIP INTEREST

 No Member may sell, assign, transfer, pledge, hypothecate, or otherwise dispose of all or any portion of their Membership Interest (a "Transfer") without the prior written consent of Members holding a majority of the remaining Membership Interests.
 Any purported Transfer in violation of this Article shall be null and void.
 Before making any Transfer to a third party, a Member desiring to Transfer their interest (the "Selling Member") shall first deliver written notice to the Company and all other Members specifying the proposed price, terms, and identity of the proposed transferee.
 The remaining Members shall have thirty (30) days from receipt of such notice to elect to purchase the Selling Member's interest on a pro-rata basis at the same price and on the same terms offered by the third party ("Right of First Refusal").
 If the remaining Members do not fully exercise this right, the Company shall have an additional fifteen (15) days to purchase any unelected portion.
-Upon the occurrence of any of the following events with respect to a Member (each, a "Triggering Event"), the Company shall have the option, exercisable within ninety (90) days of written notice, to purchase the affected Member's entire Membership Interest at Fair Market Value (as determined by a mutually agreed independent appraiser, or if not agreed within 30 days, by arbitration): (i) death of a Member; (ii) permanent disability of a Member preventing meaningful participation; (iii) a court order or divorce decree that purports to Transfer any Membership Interest to a non-Member; (iv) filing of a voluntary petition in bankruptcy or appointment of a trustee over a Member's assets; (v) dissolution or administrative revocation of a Member that is an entity.
+Upon the occurrence of any of the following events with respect to a Member (each, a "Triggering Event"), the Company shall have the option, exercisable within ninety (90) days of written notice, to purchase the affected Member's entire Membership Interest at Fair Market Value, determined by an independent appraiser mutually agreed upon by the parties, or, if no agreement is reached within thirty (30) days, by binding arbitration before a single arbitrator with relevant business-valuation expertise: (i) death of a Member; (ii) permanent disability of a Member preventing meaningful participation; (iii) a court order or divorce decree that purports to Transfer any Membership Interest to a non-Member; (iv) filing of a voluntary petition in bankruptcy or appointment of a trustee over a Member's assets; (v) dissolution or administrative revocation of a Member that is an entity.
 Any permitted transferee shall not become a substituted Member without the written consent of Members holding a majority of Membership Interests.
 Until admitted as a Member, a permitted transferee shall be entitled only to receive the economic benefits (allocations and distributions) of the transferred interest.

 Distributions of cash or other Company property shall be made to the Members at such times and in such amounts as determined by the Manager, subject to Member approval.
 All distributions shall be allocated among the Members in proportion to their respective Membership Interests.
 No distribution shall be made if, after giving effect to the distribution, the Company would be unable to pay its debts as they become due in the ordinary course of business.
 Distributions in kind (non-cash) shall be valued at fair market value as of the date of distribution.